 Final Straw - Replaces wasteful single-use plastic items with fun, easy to use, socially responsible, badass products, shifting society towards a more sustainable future.

-Panji - Makes eco-friendly materials that provide alternatives to hard-shell plastics, using carbon fiber and wood.
+Panji - Makes eco-friendly materials that provide alternatives to hard-shell plastics, using Basalt, Flax and Paper Pulp.

 Vessel Revolution - Enables a reusable cup system, disrupting industry & the status quo of to-go.